pymc-devs/pymc-examples/myst_nbs/pymc3_howto/api_quickstart.myst.md

 ### Initialization with test_values

-While PyMC3 tries to automatically initialize models it is sometimes helpful to define initial values for RVs.
+While PyMC tries to automatically initialize models it is sometimes helpful to define initial values for RVs.
 This can be done via the `testval` kwarg:

 ```{code-cell} ipython3
 with pm.Model():